juanroldan1989/applications/README.md

 done
 ```

-## Build and Push Automatically (GitHub Actions)
+## Continuous Integration and Deployment (Github Actions)

-This repository also includes a GitHub Actions workflow (`.github/workflows/docker-build-and-push.yml`)
+This repository includes a GitHub Actions workflow to build and push Docker images for all applications.

-that automates the process of building and pushing Docker images to Docker Hub whenever changes are pushed to the repository.
+The workflow is designed to be efficient by only building and pushing images for directories that have changed in a commit.

-The workflow is triggered on changes to any application directory and performs the following steps:
+### Workflow Details

-1. Checks out the code.
+- **Trigger Conditions:** The workflow triggers on push and pull_request events for any file or directory in the repository.

-2. Sets up Docker.
+- **Selective Build and Push:** Only directories containing a Dockerfile and changed in the current commit are built and pushed to Docker Hub.

-3. Builds Docker images.
+- **Image Tagging:** The Docker images are tagged using the short commit SHA (HEAD) for traceability.

-4. Pushes the images to Docker Hub.
+This approach ensures that Docker images are only built and pushed when necessary, saving time and resources while maintaining traceability through commit SHA tags.

 # Adding Applications